thunderrabbit/bootstrap-redmine-deploy/README.md

 An error like `ERROR: "Forbidden", while: getting RDS instances` means the IAM User on AWS needs more access to AWS.

+## Install VPC and base machine on AWS from vagrant box

+Once the machine is set up, you can run playbooks.

+    cd ~/deploy-redmine-on-aws

+Create a VPC, subnet, internet gateway, route table, and spins up a server on public subnet:

+    ansible-playbook playbook_005_setup_VPC_and_base_server.yml

 ## AWS Keys

 The user associated with the AWS keys should have (at least) the following policies: